findthefunction/goldendwarf/README.md

 - Looks to the future would be directed toward using this collective analysis to feed a real-time automated machine that generates alpha through trading cryptocurrency.

 ### Questions to Answer
 - Can the model accurately predict price movement more than 50% of the time?
-(Is it better than flipping coin?)
+(Is it better than flipping a coin?)
 - Can the contributive analysis be successful in feeding information to a well-operating trading bot (for future development)?
     -  Can the code be optimized sufficiently to be real-time operational (or close to it)?
     -  Is our implementation strategy scaleable?